wittling/cloudify-testing/README.md

 # cloudify-testing
 Repository to test a few things with Cloudify.
-Private vs Public repository stuff.